wajahatkarim3/Today-I-Learned/android/encryptdec.md

 # Encrypt / Decrypt Strings in Android

+### Third-party Lib
+A better and more secure way is implemented in [this library](https://github.com/tozny/java-aes-crypto).

 ### Encrypt Strings

 Please copy the [AESUtils](#aesutils-class) class in your project first and then you can use it like this.